Send the link below via email or IMCopy

 that identifies a problem with your argument or, more common, clarifies why their objections don’t apply to your particular paper.

-“Many will object that I have misinterpreted X’s work here.
-I concede that X never says________ in so many words.
-However, if taken in the context of ________________ this is valuable for our understanding of ___________”
+“Some may object to this interpetation of X's work.
+Yes, X never says________ in so many words.
+However, if taken in the context of ________________ this is valuable for understanding ___________”